Background pattern

 Uncommon: rash and urticaria, sweating, local irritation after rectal administration.

-Very rare: described a clinical syndrome that presents with fever, rashes, and blood alterations (Sweet syndrome).
+Very rare: A clinical picture has been described that occurs with fever, rash, and blood alterations (Sweet's syndrome).

 Musculoskeletal disorders

-Very rare: in patients with low sodium levels in the blood, muscle pain and weakness may occur, which can be very severe.
+Very rare: In patients with low sodium levels in the blood, muscle pain and weakness can occur, which can be severe.

 Uncommon: urinary retention, incontinence